 The burgeoning population of the globe — owing to longer life expectancy, better medical facilities, and other medical and technological advances — hasn’t changed the amount of land available for cultivation.
 If anything, our booming industries and ever-expanding cities have eaten into that too.

-The result — the emergence of technology in agriculture with the aim of improving sustainability and finding more efficient ways to cultivate the limited land that we have at our disposal.
+The result: the emergence and impact of technology in agriculture with the aim of improving sustainability and finding more efficient ways to cultivate the limited land that we have at our disposal.
 It is what will lead us through to Agriculture 4.0, from a technology perspective.

 But how does digital farming help the modern farmer solve agricultural challenges?
 At the starting point, it provides the farmer with a better understanding of the land he is about to cultivate so the process of production is scientific and less arbitrary.

-But digital farming is not just about understanding and analysing the data captured through connected machines to cultivate a piece of land with higher efficiency — its overall impact to the process of cultivation is much larger.
+But digital farming is not just about understanding and analyzing the data captured through connected machines to cultivate a piece of land with higher efficiency — its overall impact on the process of cultivation is much larger.

 The Future is Smart, and So Are Our Farms

 Since every step of digital farming is recorded and systematic, it leaves behind a digital footprint that can be analyzed to unearth future enhancements.
 Business Insider Intelligence predicts that smart farming systems in agriculture will increase from 30 million in 2015 up to 75 million by 2020.
 Going by that number, connected farmers are expected to generate as many as 4.1 million data points each day in 2050, from a meager 190,000 in 2014.